1960s 1970s 1980s 1990s 2000s

 1976a Duality in the flat cohomology of a surface, Ann.
 Sci.
 Ecole Norm.
 Sup.
 9 (1976), 171-202.

-Introduces the sheaves \nu (now called the logarithmic de Rham-Witt sheaves), proves the flat duality theorem for surfaces conjectured by M. Artin, and extends it to all smooth projective varieties for sheaves killed by p
+Introduces the sheaves $\nu_n(r)$ (now called the logarithmic de Rham-Witt sheaves), proves the flat duality theorem for surfaces conjectured by M. Artin, and extends it to all smooth projective varieties for sheaves killed by $p$.
+This is the long sought $p$-counterpart of the étale duality theorem for the sheaves $\mu_{l^n}^{\otimes r}$.

 1976b Flat homology, Bull.
 Amer.
 Math.
 Soc.
 82 (1976), 118-120.

-For a scheme X over a field k, proves the existence of a flat homology complex that universally computes the flat cohomology of any constant commutative algebraic group over X (partially confirms, and partially contradicts, a conjecture of Grothendieck).
+For a scheme X over a field k, proves the existence of a flat homology complex that universally computes the flat cohomology of any constant commutative algebraic group over $X$(partially confirms, and partially contradicts, a conjecture of Grothendieck).

 1976c Duality in the flat cohomology of curves (with M. Artin), Invent.
 Math.
 35 (1976), 111-129 (Serre volume).